learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 ## Summary

 In this lesson , we looked at an overview of recommendation systems.
-IN addition to the graph the based recommendation systems that we have seen previously, we looked at major classes of such systems and how do they differ from each other.
-Focusing at the collaborative filtering, we shall move on to developing an user based engine in PySpark.
+In addition to the graph the based recommendation systems that you have seen previously, you should looked at major classes of such systems and how do they differ from each other.
+Focusing on collaborative filtering systems, we will move on to developing a user-based engine in PySpark.